rajsrivastava1801/lending-club-case-study/README.md

 - What is the background of your project?
 - What is the business probem that your project is trying to solve?
 - What is the dataset that is being used?

+## Objectives
+The goal is to find patterns in applicant and loan data that indicate the likelihood of default.
+This knowledge helps the company:
+- Deny loans to high-risk applicants
+- Reduce loan amounts
+- Charge higher interest rates for risky loans

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->